YutoJP

-Detailed Guide on How to Fill Out the Customs Declaration When Entering Japan
+How to Fill Out the Japan Customs Declaration Form: A Detailed Guide

-Detailed Guide on How to Fill Out the Customs Declaration When Entering Japan
+How to Fill Out the Japan Customs Declaration Form: A Detailed Guide

-The Japanese customs declaration form is a document that all passengers must complete upon entering the country to declare information about their luggage and carried goods.
-This form is typically available in multiple languages: English, Korean, Chinese, Japanese, and even Vietnamese.
-You can choose the language you prefer to fill it out.
+The Japan Customs Declaration Form is a document that every passenger must complete upon entry to declare information regarding their luggage and accompanying goods.
+This form is typically provided in multiple languages: English, Korean, Chinese, Japanese, and Vietnamese.
+You can choose the language you prefer to fill out.

-Detailed Guide on How to Fill Out the Customs Declaration When Entering Japan
+How to Fill Out the Japan Customs Declaration Form: A Detailed Guide

-Guide to Filling Out the Japanese Customs Declaration Form
+Guide to Filling Out the Japan Customs Declaration Form

-The Japanese customs declaration form has two sides, side A and side B. Below is a detailed guide on how to fill out each section.
+The Japan Customs Declaration Form consists of two sides: Side A and Side B. Below is a detailed guide on how to fill out each specific section.

-How to Fill Out the Front Side (Side A)
+How to Fill Out the Front (Side A)

-Detailed Guide on How to Fill Out the Customs Declaration When Entering Japan
+How to Fill Out the Japan Customs Declaration Form: A Detailed Guide

 • Clearly write the flight code you used to arrive in Japan, for example: VN310, JL752, ANA123...